crate/cloud-tutorials/docs/promotions/free-trial-budget.rst

 Free trial budget
 =================

 This section explains our Free trial budget mechanism.
-This feature gives the user $200 in free credit that can be used for any cluster configuration.
+This feature gives $65 to any new user.
+These credits can be used on any cluster configuration.

 .. rubric:: Table of contents